 Don't second guess yourself.
 The best answers are the ones you don't overthink, as research shows us they are more authentic.

-In this survey, there are no hidden meanings to trip you up, and there is no "approved Air Force answer."
+In this survey, there are no hidden meanings to trip you up, and there is no "approved Air Force or Space Force answer."

 After everyone is done, you will score your own response.